-The evaluation of the aforementioned entropy inequality will be done using Coleman and Noll procedure \citep{ColNol:1963:tho}.
-In the following we assume that Helmholtz free energy density depends on $\bF , \phi, \nabla\phi$ and $\dot{\phi}$, i.e., $\psi = \psi(\bF,\phi,\nabla\phi,\dot{\phi})$.
-Substituting the time derivative of Helmholtz free energy density with respect to its state variables, the dissipation inequality becomes
+The evaluation of the aforementioned entropy inequality will be done using the Coleman and Noll procedure \citep{ColNol:1963:tho}.
+In the following, we assume first that the Helmholtz free energy density depends on the state variables $\bF,\phi,\nabla\phi$ and $\dot{\phi}$.
+Substituting the time derivative of the Helmholtz free energy density in terms of the rates of its state variables, the dissipation inequality becomes

-The entropy inequality is linear in $\dot{\bF}, {{\nabla \dot{\phi}}}$ and $\ddot{\phi}$ and the accompanying terms must vanish to satisfy the inequity for all independent processes.
+The entropy inequality is linear in $\dot{\bF}, {{\nabla \dot{\phi}}}$ and $\ddot{\phi}$ and the accompanying terms must vanish to ensure that the inequality holds for all independent processes.
 Therefore, we get the following constitutive relations

 which means that the free energy is independent of interfacial velocity, i.e, $\psi = \psi(\bF,\phi,\nabla\phi)$.
 The reduced dissipation inequality reads

 and to make the dissipation inequality fulfilled, we assume the dissipative driving force $\Delta G$ is proportional to the interface velocity